ladybug-tools/spider/sandbox/build-well-qline/README.md

 ## Change Log

+### 2017-10-24 ~ Theo

+Most of the day on gbXML
+* Exporting floor, angle, overhangs and more
+* Just got stuck on exporting openings
+* A fresh morning brain should be able to fix this

 ### 2017-10-22 ~ Theo

 Having all the shapes visible simultaneously is making debugging a lot easier.
 Ditto leaving a visible gap between the floors.
 Production versions will have these features turned off as the default.